mpforce1/Twitch-Channel-Points-Miner/docs/guides/advanced-configuration.md

 with the streamer usernames.
 Even the `Logs file` path is anonymised, keep this in mind since this should actually be in a file named with your real username.

+All the following anonymisers can optionally specify a boolean for the `strict` parameter.
+If this is set to `True` then all web API responses will be redacted.
+This is useful because we cannot guarantee that text the miner didn't create doesn't contain data that should be anonymised.
+You can optionally set it to `False` to allow logging these responses.
+This can be useful if it's not possible to debug an issue without checking the response text although it comes with more risk of leaking data that you might want anonymised.

 #### `ConsistentAnonymiser`

 This is the `Anonymiser` used when `anonymiser` is set to `True`, it will generate random values for each type of